It’s back! Sunday 27 May to Sunday 3 June 2018

 11am: Promenade with the Bard – walk and be inspired by your favourite scenes from Shakespeare, performed along green spaces and riverside paths to York’s new Shakespeare village, from local actors, Thomas Frere, Richard Kay and Victoria Brazier.

 2pm: Promenade with the Bard (repeat)

 Tuesday 29 May

-6:30pm: Tales of car-lite living evening, over cheese and wine, at Angel on the Green in partnership with One Planet York
+6:30pm: Tales of car-lite living evening, a mingle over free, delicious light bites, at Angel on the Green in partnership with One Planet York

 Wednesday 30 May

 10.30am: Tree Routes Walk and Sculpture Workshop delivered by local artist, Julia Davis-Nosko, in partnership with York Explore Library at Acomb